Information for Hearing Screening Professionals

 - Likelihood of patients to return for a follow-up

-Comparison Chart of EOAE and ABR (PDF)
+See a comparison chart of EOAE and ABR (PDF).

 When choosing your equipment, don't let a manufacturer talk you into believing that their equipment is better than the rest.

 All equipment that is currently on the market is good, and the piece of equipment that is best for you depends on the features that suit your newborn hearing screening program best.

 When choosing your equipment, you should consider the following: